 Formal Seven-Year Report

 A formal review of all University institutes and centers is required by the Florida Board of Governors (BOG) at least every seven years.
-At USF, the process of completing these reports is facilitated by IE. The director of each institute and center must complete the Formal 7-Year Report Form and submit to IE for review and signatures.
+At USF, the process of completing these reports is facilitated by IE. The director of each institute and center must complete the Seven-Year Review Form and submit to IE for review and signatures.
 IE collects the reports, works to collect all approvals, and submits summaries of all formal seven-year reports to the USF Board of Trustees for approval.
 These are then submitted to the BOG.
 At a minimum, all seven-year reports must include the following elements:

 - A determination of the institute or center's progress against defined goals and objectives within the context of the institute or center's mission, university mission, and the current Board of Governor's Strategic Plan;